-The interview will be conducted only if the head of household or spouse/cohead provides appropriate documentation of legal identity (Chapter 7 provides a discussion of proper documentation of legal identity).
-If the family representative does not provide the required documentation, the appointment may be rescheduled when the proper documents have been obtained.
+The application documents will be accepted only if the head of household or spouse/cohead provides appropriate documentation of legal identity (Chapter 7 provides a discussion of proper documentation of legal identity).
+If the family representative does not provide the required documentation, the application may not be submitted or accepted.

-Pending disclosure and documentation of social security numbers, the MHA will allow the family to retain its place on the waiting list for [insert amount of time reasonable for MHA].
-If not all household members have disclosed their SSNs at the next time a unit becomes available, the MHA will offer a unit to the next eligible applicant family on the waiting list.
+Pending disclosure and documentation of social security numbers, the MHA will allow the family to retain its place on the waiting list for 90 days.
+The family may request an extension.
+If not, all household members have disclosed their SSNs at the next time a unit becomes available, the MHA will offer a unit to the next eligible applicant family on the waiting list.

 If the family is claiming a waiting list preference, the family must provide documentation to verify their eligibility for a preference (see Chapter 7).
 If the family is verified as eligible for the preference, the MHA will proceed with the interview.
-If the MHA determines the family is not eligible for the preference, the interview will not proceed and the family will be placed back on the waiting list according to the date and time of their application.
+If the MHA determines the family is not eligible for the preference, the interview will not proceed, and the family will be placed back on the waiting list according to the date and time of their application.